-The still-in-progress Wax & Wayne Cycle is expected to conclude with The Lost Metal, which will likely release in 2022 or 2023.
+The still-in-progress Wax & Wayne Cycle is expected to conclude with The Lost Metal, which releases in November 2022.
 For now, readers have three Mistborn Era 2 books to enjoy: The Alloy of Law, Shadows of Self, and The Bands of Mourning.

 Era 2 picks up 300-ish years following the events of The Hero of Ages, which makes it a perfect second step in your journey.
 The world has advanced to a Western civilization on the cusp of mass industrialization.
 That’s just a fancy-schmancy way to say: GUNS & TRAINS BABAY PEW PEW PEW!

 For real, though, the advent of firepower in a world of Allomancers adds a fun, interesting dynamic to the story.
 Mistborn’s second era feels like a more focused narrative, but the raucous characters give it a comedic flair.

 Enter The Stormlight Archive, Brandon Sanderson’s protagonist-filled epic fantasy magnum opus.
 Part of the reason we recommend you finish the Mistborn series first is to clear your schedule for the rollercoaster you are about to ride.

 If you’re even slightly inclined towards epic fantasy, be prepared for a world-shattering experience.
 Sanderson welcomes you to Roshar, a massive, brutal world replete with magical militaries, raging storms, and political machinations that’ll fuel jaw-dropping twists.
 And it’s only the first book in a 10-book series.

 Stormlight is a top-tier fantasy series filled with massive volumes.
 With Mistborn and possibly one of our wild card picks behind you, you’re ready for a journey into Sanderson’s most fulfilling read.